cits3007/cits3007.github.io/assets/labs/lab08-solutions.md

 ```
 $ sudo sysctl -w kernel.yama.protected_sticky_symlinks=0
 ```

+If you aren't able to easily run the CITS3007 standard development environment (e.g. because you are using an M-series MacOS computer), and are using an earlier version of Ubuntu instead, then the "yama" version of the command might work instead.

 The Linux kernel provides a security framework consisting of various "hooks" which can be used by Linux security *modules*.
 For instance, normally